 The price and availability of aerodynamic car wings are making them more common in crap-can endurance racing.
 You can buy a cheap extruded aluminum wing on eBay, Amazon, or other online retailers for $50, but are they good for anything?

 I broke the piggy bank and purchased a 53” double-decker wing for $75, shipped.
-This wing is sold under a variety of brand names like BestEquip, Mophorn, Neverland, etc, and I’ll refer to this as the eBay wing, because that’s where we got it.
+This wing is sold under a variety of brand names like BestEquip, Mophorn, Neverland, etc, and I’ll refer to this as the eBay wing, because that’s where I got it.

 The main wing felt light, yet surprisingly rigid.
-The stiffness comes partly from the dual horizontal mounting rails, which allow the wing to be mounted at just about any width.
+The stiffness is partly from the dual horizontal mounting rails, which allow the wing to be mounted at just about any width.
 However, the exposed slots and flat underside of the wing can’t be great for keeping airflow attached.
 In the future, I may add some curvature here.

 The upper wing felt like a noodle, and I feared it would vibrate and hit the lower wing at speed.
 So I riveted on a Gurney flap of 1/4” aluminum angle to stiffen it up.
 I also added a small stop in the middle of the lower wing to limit downward movement of the upper wing.